 Our audits included performing procedures to assess the risks of material misstatement of the financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
 Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements.
-Our procedures included confirmation of securities owned as of September 30, 2021, by correspondence with the custodian and brokers.
+Our procedures included confirmation of securities owned as of September 30, 2022, by correspondence with the custodian.
 Our audits also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements.
 We believe that our audits provide a reasonable basis for our opinion.

-We have served as the Fund's auditor since 2011.
+We have served as the Fund's Auditor since 2011.

-Cohen & Company, Ltd. Milwaukee, Wisconsin November 24, 2021
+Cohen & Company, Ltd.

+COHEN & COMPANY, LTD. Milwaukee, Wisconsin November 28, 2022